-Impact AES-1 Effect on Scenic Vistas Impact AES-3 Degradation of Visual Character of the Project Site Impact AES-4 Effects from New Sources of Light and Glare Impact AQ-1 Criteria Pollutant Emissions Associated with Construction Impact AQ-2 Criteria Pollutant Emissions Associated with Occupancy/Operation Impact AQ-5 Exposure to Objectionable Odors Impact GHG-2 Greenhouse gas (GHG) Emissions due to Operation/Occupancy Impact LU-1 Result in Development of Incompatible Land Uses Impact NOISE-1 Construction Noise Impact NOISE-3 Increase in Traffic Noise at Buildout Year (Year 2035) Impact TRA-1 Increased Traffic at City of Roseville Intersections Impact TRA-3 Increased Traffic at Placer County Intersections Impact TRA-4 Increased Traffic on Highway Segments
+Impact AES-1 Effect on Scenic Vistas Impact AES-3 Degradation of Visual Character of the Project Site Impact AES-4 Effects from New Sources of Light and Glare Impact AQ-1 Criteria Pollutant Emissions Associated with Construction Impact AQ-2 Criteria Pollutant Emissions Associated with Occupancy/Operation Impact GHG-2 Greenhouse gas (GHG) Emissions due to Operation/Occupancy Impact NOISE-1 Construction Noise and Vibration Impact NOISE-3 Increase in Traffic Noise at Buildout (Year 2025) Impact TRA-1 Increased Traffic at City of Roseville Intersections Impact TRA-6 Increased Traffic at State Highway Intersections and Segments Impact UTIL-5 Increased Demand for Solid Waste Services

-5.4 RELATIONSHIP BETWEEN SHORT-TERM USES OF THE ENVIRONMENT AND MAINTENANCE AND ENHANCEMENT OF LONG-TERM PRODUCTIVITY
+4.4 RELATIONSHIP BETWEEN SHORT-TERM USES OF THE ENVIRONMENT AND MAINTENANCE AND ENHANCEMENT OF LONG-TERM PRODUCTIVITY

-NEPA requires consideration of the relationship between short-term uses of the environment and longterm productivity associated with a project (40 CFR 1502.16).
-This comparison is generally interpreted to recognize that a short-term (temporary) use of the environment may enable the advancement of longterm community needs.
+NEPA requires consideration of the relationship between short-term uses of the environment and long-term productivity associated with a project (40 CFR 1502.16).
+This comparison is generally interpreted to recognize that a short-term (temporary) use of the environment may enable the advancement of long-term community needs.
 For example, construction of a school would negatively affect traffic and air quality in the short-term, but would fulfill a long-term community need to provide adequate educational facilities for its residents.
 A community might be willing to accept this trade-off.